mahesh-khattri/PlayTogetherApp/README.md

 required team numbers, and locations.
 Users can only join games with available slots, while games that are fully booked will not offer the option to join.

-Now, it also support crud operations for the admin user, where an admin can add new sport, edit and delete the existing sports in the app.
+Now, it also supports crud operations for the admin user, where an admin can add new sport, edit and delete the existing sports in the app.